 Costco Discounts Its Merchandize, But Not Its Values

 Word broke last week that Costco is planning a store for my hometown Toledo, replacing a section of a beloved but beleaguered shopping center.
 Like many of my neighbors, I initially found the news unsettling, imagining one more big-box discount store that would destroy the residential skyline and exploit a few hundred under-rewarded employees.
-But it turns out Costco is different--Costco's leaders live by the they profess.
+But it turns out Costco is different--Costco's leaders live by the values they profess.

 Consider one of Costco's mission statement promises--to take care of its employees.
 In an industry where minimum wages prevail, Costco's average worker earns $17 per hour.
 And while typical retail employees pay 25 percent of the cost of their healthcare, Costco workers pay only 8 percent.